 - Written consent of parent or guardian (if the student is a minor);

-Dual Enrollment, Joint Enrollment, Early Admission of High School Students
+Joint Enrollment/Early Admission of High School Students

-Students who are interested in dual enrollment, joint enrollment or early admission may be eligible for funding under ACCEL, the State of Georgia's dual admission program.
+Students who are interested in joint enrollment or early admission may be eligible for funding under ACCEL, the State of Georgia's dual admission program.
 For additional information about the ACCEL program, students should contact their high school guidance counselor or the director of the ACCEL program at the Georgia State Department of Education.